Mtn16/DiscordLink/README.md

   Designed specifically for Velocity to ensure minimal resource usage and fast response times.

 * 🧩 **PlaceholderAPI Support (only on Paper)**
   Feel free to use placeholders from PlaceholderAPI.
-DiscordLink itself provides placeholders for Discord account name and id
+DiscordLink itself provides placeholders for Discord account name and id.

+* 🤖 **Event based commands**
+  You can define your own commands when someone links / unlinks their account.
+You can also use placeholders.

 ---

 ### 🔧 Requirements

-* Velocity Proxy Server
+* Velocity or Paper Server
-* [LuckPerms](https://modrinth.com/plugin/luckperms) plugin on your Velocity server
+* [LuckPerms](https://modrinth.com/plugin/luckperms) plugin on your server
 * Java 17 or newer
 * MySQL or MariaDB database
 * Open port for web server